 Sudhir Kumar Jha is currently Manager, Risk Management and Safety for the Department of Infrastructure, Government of the Northwest Territories.
 He previously worked as Manager, Community Infrastructure Planning.

 Jha volunteers extensively and has received the 2021 Government of Canada Community Leader Award for British Columbia and the North, the Government of NWT Outstanding Volunteer Award, the Queen Elizabeth II Diamond Jubilee Medal, NAPEG’s Professional Service and Community Service Awards, Concordia University’s Alumni of the Year Award, and is a fellow of both Engineers Canada and the Canadian Institute of Quantity Surveyors.
+Jha received a Good Citizen Award in 2004.

 He holds a M.Eng.
 (Civil) from Concordia University Montreal, and diplomas in arbitration, construction estimating, and software technology.
 Jha has completed risk management and business analysis courses at George Washington University.

-For NAPEG he has served as councillor, vice president, president and now past president.
+For NAPEG he has served as Councillor, Vice President, President, and now Past-President.
 He has also served on the boards of the Canadian Institute of Quantity Surveyors, Canadian Network of Asset Managers, Canadian Regulatory Council of Plumbing, Smart Communities Society, and Skills Canada NWT.
 He is a member of NAPEG, PEO, and the PMI.

 Tim Joseph portrait